Professor Marion Hetherington

 She was a Fulbright Scholar at the Johns Hopkins University in Baltimore and a Fogarty International Fellow at NIH in Bethesda, Maryland, USA.
 She was a Lecturer, Senior lecturer and Reader in Psychology at the University of Dundee, then chair in Psychology, University of Liverpool and Futures Professor of Psychology at Glasgow Caledonian University.
 She came to Leeds as a Professor in Biopsychology in 2008.
 She has established an infant lab within the Human Appetite Research Unit, School of Psychology.
 Her interests include researching human appetite across the lifespan.
 Research in the HARU infant feeding group involves characterising appetite expression from the early years of life and there is also a specialist interest in loss of appetite in older adults.

 In particular, the group is interested in the development of food preferences in infancy, the expression of hunger and satiety cues and how caregivers respond to these; also the group has developed an interest in the loss of appetite in ageing specifically how to manage malnutrition at the end of life.
-Her research interests fall predominantly within the Health and Wellbeing and Successful Ageing Grand challenges in the School of Psychology.
+Her research interests fall predominantly within the Health and Wellbeing as well as the Successful Ageing Grand Challenges in the School of Psychology.

 - REF2021 Lead for UoA4 Psychology, Psychiatry and Neuroscience